Contact information

 Parag Gajendragadkar

 I completed my undergraduate and clinical training at Downing College, University of Cambridge and qualified in 2008.
 After doing Foundation Training in East Anglia, I was a Wellcome Trust funded Academic Clinical Fellow and completed an MPhil in Translational Medicine and Therapeutics from the University of Cambridge.
 I then became a Cardiology Registrar and after completing my core training have subspecialised in the field of Electrophysiology and Devices.
-I moved to the University of Oxford as a British Heart Foundation funded Clinical Research Training Fellow to pursue research as a DPhil student.
+I moved to the University of Oxford as a British Heart Foundation funded Clinical Research Training Fellow to pursue research as a DPhil student, before finishing my training and returning as a post-CCT Senior Clinical Fellow in Electrophysiology at the John Radcliffe alongside research commitments.

 Recent publications